Palmas Group

 43. Percentage of mills RSPO-certified?

-25% - The company reports having 1 out of 4 operating mills certified under RSPO P&C.
+50% - The company reports having two out of four operating mills certified under RSPO P&C.

 44. Time-bound plan for achieving 100% RSPO certification of estates and mills within 5 years?

-2025 - The company reports it plans to achieve 100% RSPO certification for all its estates and mills in its RSPO ACOP 2022.
+2027 - The company targets to achieve 100% RSPO certification within five years for all its estates and mills.

 45. Time-bound plan for achieving 100% RSPO certification of all palm product processing facilities within 5 years?

-2025 - The company plans to achieve 100% RSPO certification of all palm product processing facilities in its RSPO ACOP 2022.
+2025 - The company targets to achieve 100% RSPO certification of all palm product processing facilities within five years.

 This indicator is disabled as the company does not source from scheme/plasma smallholders.